khangtruong2252314/Freedom/README.md

 #### Notice:
 ####    - "javac" is used to create .class files from .java files
 ####    - Use Intellij IDEA to see java byte code for a real Java program
+![image](https://github.com/khangtruong2252314/Freedom/assets/121275296/b0e33a90-6fb4-41ec-8aa1-4ae5df6f3b61)

 Weakness of this project code:
 * Haven't implement code generating for some *multi-dimensional array*, case: *int arr[100, 100]; int b = arr[1]* fail
-* Code left so much trash, hehe.
+* Trash in code, hehe.
 For example: LegendaryVisitor, ready for cheating, but I didn't cheat
-![image](https://github.com/khangtruong2252314/Freedom/assets/121275296/b0e33a90-6fb4-41ec-8aa1-4ae5df6f3b61)

-Final Assignment score: 7 / 10
+Final Assignment score: 7 / 10 \
+Oh yeah, I knew that if I fix the bugs in those assignments, my score would still be the same :))))

 For more example, refer to <https://github.com/hieukien503/PPL-HK222/tree/main>